Sayo-nika/quickstart-oss/README.md

 Take a look at `.travis.yml` to let you know on how to build mods with it!

+Note: This only works on mods based on Template version 1.1.0!
+If you base your mod any lower than 1.1.0, this recipe won't work!

 ## Copyright

 The travis build script has been modified for use from Monika After Story repository.
 All rights reserved.

-We used the amazing [Doki Doki: The Angel Returns](https://github.com/TheAngelReturns/the-angel-returns) mod as our sample mod.
-Shoutout to their amazing devs.
+We used the amazing [DDLC Mod Template](https://github.com/Monika-After-Story/DDLCModTemplate) mod as our sample mod.